 Perfect!
 It's pleasure working with Ben!
 Ben is a dedicated tutor with a great experience & knowledge of math.
 He makes the lessons (math) fun & interesting; my son enjoys his class.
 We are looking forward to having Ben as a long-term math tutor.

-Thousands of teachers can teach you algebra.
+Thousands of tutors can teach you algebra.
 Find private lessons closest to you.